Icelk/std-dev/README.md

 ## Clusters

 > As all algorithms are executed in linear time now, this is virtually obsolete, but nevertheless an interesting feature.
+> If you already have clustered data, this feature is great.

 When using the clusters feature (turning your list into a `ClusterList`), calculations are done per _unique_ value.